wasiqnauman/housr/README.md

-# housr
+# HousR
-Tindr but for housing.
+Tindr for housing